Sponsorship in the UK

 But, what if you’re over 31, or don’t have one of the other requirements for the YMS visa?

 Or maybe you’ve completed your 2-year YMS visa already and you’ve fallen in love with the UK, all its charm and eccentricity, and you don’t want to leave.
 Perhaps you’ve tried to snag yourself a Brit to prolong your stay through a partnership visa but haven’t quite managed it.

 Basically, you’ve tried all alternative visa options and know for sure that the only possibility way to stay in the UK is via Sponsorship.
 Many educators are in the same situation and want to know how is works.

 Here’s some information about the process and likelihood of obtaining Sponsorship in the UK:

 anzuk’s sponsorship license doesn’t extend to educators and you will need to be sponsored directly by a school.
-This is called the Employer Sponsorship for the Tier 2 -General Work (skilled visa) and here’s how it works:
+This is called the Employer Sponsorship for the Skilled Worker Visa and here’s how it works: